meganide/Foundational-JS-TS-React-GraphQL/graphql.md

 ## GraphQL Schema
 Describes the types of data that can be queried and mutated, the relationships between these types, and the queries and mutations that are available.
-It acts as a contract that specifies what information the client may reuqest and how the server will respond.
+It acts as a contract that specifies what information the client may request and how the server will respond.

 ## Scalar types
 Basic data types that represent single values: